 Another way to get creative with your eggs, these tacos are easy to assemble (and prevent everyone in the family from requesting made-to order omelets )

 You can’t forget the libations.
-Stray from your typical mimosa-fueled brunch, and use up your leftover ingredients from Cinco de Mayo.
-Fresh mango puree adds just the right amount of all-natural sweetness, so we recommend forgoing the sour mix in favor of a dash of agave for an even healthier sip.
+Stray from your typical margarita-fueled brunch, by trading the pre-made mix for some fresh mango puree.
+Mango adds just the right amount of all-natural sweetness, so we recommend forgoing the sour mix in favor of a just a dash of agave for an even healthier sip.